 Understand that there are department heads for each department in a dealership and going through the chain of command is always a good idea.

 If it is a service issue, start with the service manager.
 Usually, there is someone above him or her with the title of Parts and Service Manager, that is a good second stop.
+This person is over all operations of the service department, parts department, and the body shop.

 Sales Issue

 If it is a sales issue, talk to the new or used sales manager depending on what you purchased.
-If you still have a problem, the General Sales Manager is overall sales operations including the finance department.
+If you still have a problem, the General Sales Manager is over all sales operations including the finance department.
 Then, if the problem persists, it is time to speak to the General Manager and ultimately the Owner.
 Sometimes that is the same person.

 In some of the larger dealerships, you might get sent to a customer service representative, and that is OK, often their job is to fix the problem and make sure you are completely satisfied.